brieucpopper/2d_RL_hide_seek/PARALLEL/README.md

 env.close()
 ```

-You can play as pred_1 with the above code which helps test out the wall @!
+You can play as pred_1 with the above code which helps test out the wall !

+## centralized scripts

+These scripts are useful for the experiments where there is only one policy for the two teams.
+This includes
+ - watch_play_and_stats_centralized.py (and notebook though easier to work with .py)
+ - PPO_centralized.ipynb